 What is ERP?

-What is an ERP system, and what do they do?
+What does an ERP system do?

 What are the parts of Enterprise Resource Planning (ERP)?